joerg-walter-de/dokumente/beitragsordnung_en.md

         The quarterly, bianually and anually fee is calculated accordingly by multiplying the monthly fee with the number of months (4, 6 or 12).

-2. Tagespauschale
+2. Daily Flat Rate
-    1. Für die private Nutzung der Räumlichkeiten des Vereins entrichten ordentliche Mitglieder mit Stimmrecht eine reduzierte Tagespauschale von 3 Euro.
-Gäste entrichten pro Nutzungstag innerhalb der regulären Öffnungszeiten pauschal 10 Euro.
+    1. Ordinary members with voting right pay - when using the association's facilities for personal purposes - a reduced daily flat rate of 3 Euros per day of use.
+Guests pay a daily flat rate of 10 Euros when using the facilities during regular opening hours.

-    2. Guests and members who are receiving , die Sozialleistung(-en) im Rahmen des SGB I ff. erhalten, zahlen pro Nutzungstag die Hälfte der jeweiligen Tagespauschale.
+    2. Guests and members who are receiving social benefits persuant to SGB I ff. pay half the regular daily flat rate per day of use.
 Proof to that is not required.

     3. Alle Besucher (Mitglieder und Gäste) können eine Begleitperson mit in die Räumlichkeiten bringen, sofern diese am gleichen Projekt mitarbeitet.
 Die Begleitperson eines Mitglieds entrichtet eine Tagespauschale von 3 Euro.
 Die Begleitperson eines Nicht-Mitglieds entrichtet eine Tagespauschale von 8 Euro.